"Hajj shall be observed in the specified months. Whoever shall

 SECOND

-"Ramadan is the month during which the Quran was revealed, providing guidance for the people, clear teachings and the statute book.
-Those of you who witness the month shall fast therein" 2:185
+Ramadan is the month in which the Quran was brought down providing guidance for the people, as well as clear proofs of the guidance and the Criterion.
+So those of you who have witnessed the month shall fast it.
+2:185

-Here we read 'the month' as being the duration of fasting.
+Here we read "the month" as being the duration of fasting.

 Now consider the following verse: